-A vaginal fistula is an abnormal opening that connects your vagina to another organ, such as your bladder, colon or rectum.
-Your doctor might describe the condition as a hole in your vagina that allows stool or urine to pass through your vagina.
+A vaginal fistula is an unusual opening that develops between the vagina and another organ, such as the bladder, colon or rectum.
+Your health care provider might describe a vaginal fistula as a hole in the vagina that allows urine, gas or stool to pass through the vagina.

-Vaginal fistulas can develop as a result of an injury, a surgery, an infection or radiation treatment.
-Whatever the cause of your fistula, you may need to have it closed by a surgeon to restore normal function.
+Vaginal fistulas can develop after childbirth, an injury, a surgery, an infection or radiation treatment.
+You may need surgery to fix a fistula.

 - Vesicovaginal fistula.
-Also called a bladder fistula, this opening occurs between your vagina and urinary bladder and is the type that doctors see most often.
+Also called a bladder fistula, this opening occurs between the vagina and urinary bladder.
+This is one of the most common fistulas.

 - Ureterovaginal fistula.
-This type of fistula happens when the abnormal opening develops between your vagina and the ducts that carry urine from your kidneys to your bladder (ureters).
+This type of fistula happens when an unusual opening develops between the vagina and the tubes that carry urine from the kidneys to the bladder (ureters).

 - Rectovaginal fistula.
-In this type of fistula, the opening is between your vagina and the lower portion of your large intestine (rectum).
+In this type of fistula, the opening is between the vagina and the lower portion of the large intestine (rectum).

 - Colovaginal fistula.
 With a colovaginal fistula, the opening occurs between the vagina and colon.